Emily C. A. Snyder: Podcaster

-Quirky Voices Presents

-Working for Sarah Golding of Quirky Voices Presents, Snyder penned several short pieces.
-Her two-woman audio drama, Rosa Krantz and Gilda Stern Aren't Dead won several awards, including "Best Ensemble" and "Best Chemistry" for its two leads, Sarah Golding and Fiona Thraille.
-The audio was released 8 March 2021 in time for International Woman's Day.

-Snyder also provided the script for Quirky Voices' monologue series, including the choral piece, "Here" and the solo-voiced "The Distance That's Between Us Is the Moon."
-The latter won the 2019 Audio Drama Verse Awards for Writing of a New Spoken Word Production.

-Voice Actor
+Voice actor

 Snyder has lent her voice to several projects.
 Some notable characters include her creation of the shapeshifter, CiCi Stratos, in Once Upon A Monster of the Week, an actual play podcast from Haunted Griffin Entertainment; Caitlin O'Sullivan in The Ghost Ship, an audio drama based on the Boston Metaphysical Society from Queen of Mercia Productions, created and written by Madeline Holly-Rosing; and Hestren in Starfall, created and written by Claudia Elvidge.

-True to her love for Shakespeare, Snyder has also appeared on several Shakespeare-adjacent podcasts.
-For ChopBard she performed as the Countess Olivia in Twelfth Night and Cordelia in King Lear.
+Snyder has also appeared on several Shakespeare-adjacent podcasts.
+For ChopBard. she performed as the Countess Olivia in Twelfth Night and Cordelia in King Lear.
 Snyder also appeared on Hamlet Isn't Dead's Shakespeare Quiz podcast, That is the Question.
-Earlier, Snyder had been interviewed by them, speaking about Cupid and Psyche, verse drama, and TURN TO FLESH PRODUCTIONS on their podcast, Tales Told by A(n) HIDiot.
+Earlier, Snyder had been interviewed by them, speaking about Cupid and Psyche and Turn to Flesh Productions on their podcast, Tales Told by A(n) HIDiot.